craws/OpenAtlas/SECURITY.md

 ## Supported Versions

 As an open source product, we will only provide security patches for the latest version.
 Older versions will not receive retroactive security patches.

 ## Reporting Security Issues

 1. **Please do not create a public issue.**
-Instead please email as at openatlas@craws.net.
+  Instead please email us at openatlas@craws.net.
-2. Include as much detail as possible, including steps to reproduce the vulnerability, potential impact, and any other relevant information.
+2. Please describe the issue as detailed as possible, including steps to reproduce the vulnerability, potential impact, and any other relevant information.
-3. We will acknowledge your email within 3 business days and work with you to understand the issue and address it promptly.
+3. We will acknowledge your email and will contact you to understand the issue and find a solution as quickly as possible.

 ## Handling Security Issues